 Place a revision block just above title block and fill out the date, revision summary, and revision maker initials for each revision triangle used.
 If the revision block cannot fit above the title block, it should be placed as close as possible to the title block.

-Submit the sealed, revised plan to traffic-roadway section for review and approval.
+Submit the sealed, revised plan to traffic engineering section for review and approval.

 The use of “cloud” lines around the revised work are no longer used.